israpps/FreeMcBoot-Installer/test/6_FAQ.md

 ## What is FreeMcBoot (FMCB)?

-Free Memory Card Boot (FMCB) is a homebrew software which is designed to setup your PlayStation 2 console and provide you with a means of launching homebrew software, without the need for any extra hardware, modifications to your console or dangerous tricks like the legendary swap trick.
+Free Memory Card Boot (FMCB) is a homebrew software which is designed to setup your PlayStation 2 console and provide you with a means of launching homebrew software, without the need for any extra hardware, modifications to your console or dangerous tricks like the legendary "swap trick".

 FMCB was originally developed by Neme and Jimmikaelkael, but they have been kind enough to provide sp193 with access to its source code, he continued with the creation and development of the 1.9 series.